Compressible Navier-Stokes approximation for the Boltzmann equation in bounded domains: Solutions of the compressible Navier-Stokes equations

 {\it Step 2.
 The first order energy estimate.} The energy estimates for $\na_x\left[\widetilde{\rho},u,\widetilde{\ta}\right]$ are subtle since we know nothing about the derivatives of these quantities on the boundary and the dissipation of \eqref{NS} is very weak.
 Our strategy to take care of these difficulties is the Helmholtz decomposition, elliptic estimates and the Galerkin method.
-To see this, we first decompose $u$ as $u=u^1+u^2$ with $u^1=\na_x \bu$, $u^2=\na_x\times \bv$ and $u^2|_{\pa\Om}=0$.
+To see this, in terms of Lemma \ref{Hdec}, we first decompose $u$ as

 Moreover, we set $\ta_m(t,x)-1=\sum\limits_{k=1}^md_k(t)\mathbbm{w}_k(x)$ with $\mathbbm{w}_k(x)\in H^1_0(\Om) (k=1,2,\cdots)$ being the eigenvalues of the operator $-\Delta_x$, i.e.

 where $0<\la_1\leq\la_2\leq\cdots.$ The key point here is that we get an approximation sequence $\ta_m$ such that $\Delta \ta_m|_{\pa\Om}=0.$